gangelo/deco_lite/README.md

   }
 }
 ```
-Given the above example, DecoLite will produce the following `attr_accessors` on the `DecoLite::Model` object when loaded, and assign the values:
+Given the above example, DecoLite will produce the following `attr_accessors` on the `DecoLite::Model` object and assign the values:

 ```ruby
 # Or DecoLite::Model.new.load!(hash: family)